hlmeS/ms-thesis/PITCHME.md

 @ol

 - What are agents and how to model them.
-- How is data being communicated among the right nodes?
+- Sharing data among the right nodes.
 - Using graph databases to keep track of agents and their relationships.
 - Bringing everything together with the web application.
 - Simulation outcomes.

 @olend

 ---

 ## Agent Models
-####

----

----

-## Agent Models
 #### Agent Layer

----
++++

 | What defines an agent? |
 |:---:|
 ![Smart Grid Domain](assets/grid/20180620_NIST_conceptualModel.png)

 @size[0.7em](NIST Smart Grid Domains)

 ---